khadija-siddiqui/uniMunch/README.md

 Non-Implemented Parts and Reasons
 All proposed parts were implemented.

-Interesting Web Pages and Database Operations
+Interesting Web Pages and Database Operations:
 Home Page:
 Purpose: Displays a list of names from the test table and provides a dropdown menu to select a location (school, dining hall, cafe, or food cart).
 Database Operations: Retrieves names from the test table and reviews based on the selected location from various tables.